s-casci/tinyzero/README.md

 ## Add a new agent

 Thanks to the way the value and policy functions are interpreted by the search tree, it's possible to use or train any agent that implements them.
+To add a new agent, you can follow the existing example in `agents.py`.

+The agent you add should implement the following methods:
+- `value_fn(game)`: takes as input a game and returns a value (float)
+- `policy_fn(game)`: takes as input a game and returns a policy (Numpy array)

+Any other method is not directly used by the MCTS, so it's optional and depends on the agent you want to implement.
+For example, the `AlphaZeroAgent` implements a `train_step` method to train the model after each episode.